 Even on the most rewarding days, I would come home exhausted and worn-out with no energy left to focus on myself.
 I continued to live in a really negative space for four years, finding myself continuously cycling through deep depressions and constant anxiety.

 I knew that it was time for a change when I became sick of the negative energy that I was exuding.

 In early 2018, I decided to turn my life around and starting doing things for myself again.
 I began to write.
 I began to network.
 I began to transform.
 Suddenly, in this new headspace, the dreams that once felt so distant seemed attainable and I knew I needed to take a shot at achieving them.

 The idea for my brand came from a college friend that I reconnected with over some drinks one evening.
 In talking about post-grad life and the ever-changing era of young adulting, I mentioned that I was trying to get a blog up and running (he had no idea that I had been spending hours and hours writing content for a blog idea that just didn’t feel right).
 But, as I was trying to hype myself up to talk about my blog’s theme, Dan said, “You keep talking about your love for people.
 You should just write about the conversations you have with them.
 You should really be writing all of this down right now.”

 Holy shit, that was it.
 That was the moment.
 That was the idea I had been waiting for.

-Since that conversation, I have been working like crazy to put all of the pieces together; Working on this project has made me inherently happier and it feels so good.
+Since that conversation, I have been working like crazy to put all of the pieces together; Working on A Linderella Story has made me inherently happier and it feels so good.